-- A feeling of a pop in the tendon, which might indicate a tear, when the tendon is being stressed.
+- A feeling of a pop in the tendon.
+This might indicate a tear when the tendon is being stressed.

 Diagnosis and Treatment of Achilles Tendonitis

-Achilles tendonitis responds well to self care in most cases, but if your condition is severe your doctor may prescribe other measures.
-Over-the-counter medications may be prescribed to reduce inflammation or relieve pain, and physical therapy may also be recommended.
-Your physical therapist will give you specific exercises and stretches to strengthen your achilles tendon and supporting structures.
+On another note, Achilles tendonitis responds well to self care in most cases.
+If your condition is severe your doctor may prescribe other measures.
+Furthermore, over-the-counter medications may be prescribed to reduce inflammation or relieve pain.
+Physical therapy may also be recommended.
+Your physical therapist will give you specific exercises and stretches.
+They will also strengthen your Achilles tendon and supporting structures.

 In severe cases, surgery may be necessary.

-If you have an issue with your Achilles Tendon, Call 904 JOI-2000 and see a specialist who treats this condition.
+If you have an issue with your Achilles Tendon, Call 904-391-6955 and see a specialist who treats this condition.

 Dr. Yorio is a team physician for the Jacksonville Jaguars.
 Dr. Yorio is: